Dinner theater

 Dinner theater (sometimes called dinner and a show) is a form of entertainment that combines a restaurant meal with a staged play or musical.
-"Dinner and a show" can also refer to a restaurant meal in combination with live concert music, where patrons listen to a performance during a break in the meal.
 In the case of a theatrical performance, sometimes the play is incidental entertainment, secondary to the meal.
 In the style of a night club, the play may be the main feature of the evening, with dinner less important or optional.
+"Dinner and a show" can also refer to a restaurant meal in combination with live concert music, where patrons listen to a performance during a break in the meal.

 Dinner theater requires the management of three distinct entities: a live theater, a restaurant and, usually, a bar.

 History

 The Madrigal dinners in the Renaissance were early forms of dinner theater.
 Some early dinner theaters, known as "theatre restaurants", served dinner in one room and staged the play in another.